Huaicheng-Zhang/Tableau-Project/README.md

 Our job now is to present the findings to the management team about what they could do to increase the number of tests users complete.
 You will make this recommendation based on what you learned through analyzing the data.
 ## Dataset
-See 'dataset' folder for more details.
+See 'dataset' folder for description and more details.
 ## Outcome
 A complete script of your presentation in the text box (500-700 words), PLUS a corresponding Tableau Story (2-5 visuals).